hongxinli/Dijit-Tree-CheckBox/ArcGIS-Layers.md

 To change a layers visibility we must pass the `setVisibleLayers()` function an array of **_all_** layer Ids that will be visible.
-Therefore, instead of focusing on the specific checkbox that was clicked, we simply query the store for all objects of type **_layerInfo_** with their current checked state set to `true`.
+Therefore, instead of focusing on the specific checkbox that was clicked, we simply query the store for all objects of type **_layerInfo_** with their current checked state (defaultVisibility) set to `true`.

 #### Changing the layer order
 The layer order determines how the layers are stacked on the canvas.
 The layer first in the list is always drawn on top.
 You can change the layer order as follows:
 Click a layer and drag it to a new location in the TOC.

 The CheckBox Tree configuration in this particular demo gives you two options:

 1. Drop the layer in between two other layers or,
 2. Drop the layer on top of another layer.